peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Standards-tree registrations for media types defined by other standards-related organizations MUST be described by a formal specification produced by that organization.

-Copyright on the registration template MUST allow the IANA to copy it into the IANA registry.

 Other than IETF registrations in the standards tree, the registration of a media type does not imply endorsement, approval, or recommendation by the IANA or the IETF or even certification that the specification is adequate.

 Registration of a new top-level type requires Standards Action in the IETF and, hence, the publication of a RFC on the Standards Track.